 We are the Australian Government’s national authority on measurement.
 We play an important role in the Australian economy by leading, maintaining and regulating Australia’s measurement system.
 We deliver world-class measurement products, advice and client services and administer the regulatory framework for measurement.
 Our national measurement standards are recognised internationally and we work to enhance and maintain these standards.

-We value the different skills, knowledge and perspectives our employees bring.
+We value different skills, knowledge and perspectives our employees bring.
 We’re committed to giving everyone an equal opportunity to participate, contribute and progress.
-Our values and behaviours centre on being, adaptable, innovative, accountable, strategic, inclusive and influential.
+Our values and behaviours centre around being, Adaptable, Innovative, Accountable, Strategic, Inclusive and Influential.

 Our ideal candidate